No title, Industrial PhD

 Wojciech holds two Master degrees in Computer Science and Engineering, among them one from Technical University of Denmark.

 More details: https://www.linkedin.com/in/wojciechpawlak/

-In his industrial FinTech Ph.D. research project entitled "Accelerated Financial Algorithms", Wojciech utilize high-performance computing (HPC) techniques and modern many-core architectures such as high-throughput Graphics Processing Units (GPUs) to target acceleration of large financial computational loads for risk management and pricing of financial instruments.
-The objective is to produce new state-of-the-art software prototypes that demonstrate the potential for performance acceleration in SimCorp Dimension, the main product offered by SimCorp A/S, to increase the value of the computing services that are provided to large financial clients worldwide.
+In his industrial FinTech Ph.D. research project entitled "Accelerated Financial Algorithms", Wojciech utilizes high-performance computing (HPC) techniques and modern many-core architectures such as high-throughput Graphics Processing Units (GPUs) to target acceleration of large financial computational workloads for risk management and pricing of financial derivative instruments.
+The objective is to produce new state-of-the-art software prototypes that demonstrate the potential for performance acceleration in SimCorp Dimension, the main product offered by SimCorp A/S, to increase the value of the services that are provided to large financial clients worldwide.

-At Algorithms and Programming Languages Section (APL) of Department of Computer Science (DIKU), Wojciech is currently involved in implementing high-performance applications using the Futhark programming language, a statically typed, data-parallel, and purely functional array language.
+At Programming Languages and Thoery of Computing Section (PLTC) of Department of Computer Science (DIKU), Wojciech is currently involved in implementing high-performance applications using the Futhark programming language, a statically typed, data-parallel, and purely functional array language.
 This will lead to further development of the language and its compiler, as the technologies are an ongoing research project.
 In his work, Wojciech is investigating algorithmic optimizations, that allow for extracting more parallelism, e.g. flattening techniques for nested parallelism.